Bonneville Dam

 Bonneville Lock and Dam /ˈbɒnəvᵻl/ consists of several run-of-the-river dam structures that together complete a span of the Columbia River between the U.S. states of Oregon and Washington at River Mile 146.1.
 The dam is located 40 mi east of Portland, Oregon, in the Columbia River Gorge.
 The primary functions of Bonneville Lock and Dam are electrical power generation and river navigation.
 The dam was built and is managed by the United States Army Corps of Engineers.
 At the time of its construction in the 1930s it was the largest water impoundment project of its type in the nation, able to withstand flooding on an unprecedented scale.
 Electrical power generated at Bonneville is distributed by the Bonneville Power Administration.
-Bonneville Lock and Dam is named for Army Capt.
+Bonneville Dam is named for Army Capt.
 Benjamin Bonneville, an early explorer credited with charting much of the Oregon Trail.
 The Bonneville Dam Historic District was designated a National Historic Landmark District in 1987.

 History

 In 1896, prior to this damming of the river, the Cascade Locks and Canal were constructed, allowing ships to pass the Cascades Rapids, located several miles upstream of Bonneville.

 Prior to the New Deal, development of the Columbia River to provide flood control, hydroelectricity, navigation, and irrigation was deemed to be important.
 In 1929, the US Army Corps of Engineers published the Columbia River 308 Report that recommended ten dams on the river, but no action was taken until the Franklin D. Roosevelt administration and the New Deal.
 During this period, America was in the Great Depression, and the dam's construction provided jobs and other economic benefits to the Pacific Northwest.
 Inexpensive hydroelectricity gave rise to a strong aluminum industry in the area (which has totally shut down since then).
 With funding from the Public Works Administration in 1934, two of the larger projects were started, the Grand Coulee Dam and the Bonneville Dam.
 Working in non-stop eight-hour shifts, 3,000 laborers from the relief or welfare rolls were paid 50 cents an hour for the work on the dam and raising local roads for the reservoir.

-To create the Bonneville Dam and Lock, the Army Corps of Engineers first built one of the largest scale models in history of the proposed dam, the section of river on which it was to be located, and its various components to aid in the study of the construction.
+To create the Bonneville Locks and Dam, the Army Corps of Engineers first built one of the largest scale models in history of the proposed dam, the section of river on which it was to be located, and its various components to aid in the study of the construction.
 First a new lock and a powerhouse were constructed on the south (Oregon) side of Bradford Island, and a spillway on the north (Washington) side.
 Cofferdams were built to block half of the river and clear a construction site where the foundation could be reached.
 These projects, part of the Bonneville Dam, were completed in 1937.